craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 Now we’ll install the virtual machine Homestead uses to power your local development projects.

-Run the following command in your console:
+Run the following command in your terminal:

 ```bash
 vagrant box add laravel/homestead